tshepo-codes/sigma-coding-challenge/README.md

 To setup DynamoDD locally access the following link: [Deploying DynamoDb Locally](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)

-Once the DynamoDB is setup locally, run the db on your computer.
+Once the DynamoDB is setup locally, run the db on your computer (The command for this is different based on how you setup the local DB).

 Create a new table by running the following script:
 `aws dynamodb create-table --attribute-definitions AttributeName=userId,AttributeType=S --table-name user-streams-management-dev --key-schema AttributeName=userId,KeyType=HASH --billing-mode PAY_PER_REQUEST  --output json --endpoint-url http://localhost:8000`